pingidentity/pipeline-example-application/README.md

 Capture the environment ID for the development environment for use later.

-> Note - In many cases, the platform team will provide each developer with a unique development environment.
+> [!NOTE]
+> The platform team may support ephemeral development environments rather than the static environment mentioned here.
 For purposes of this guide, we will assume that the development environment is shared and will be used by multiple developers.

 ![PingOne Environments](./img/pingOneEnvs.png "PingOne Environments")